 The edge?
 Integration.
 PastorAgenda syncs with Google Calendar and parish management software, unlike basic tools that create silos.

-Mobile Optimization.
-65% book via phone (Statista, 2026).
+- Neglecting Mobile Optimization.
+65% book via phones (Statista, 2026).
+Ensure your tool is mobile-friendly.

 💡Key Takeaway